Genesis- Lamb Lies Down on Broadway- Phil Collins, Mike Rutherford

-It was mid-November 1974 when progressive rock band Genesis let livestock loose on The Great White Way with the ambitious The Lamb Lies Down on Broadway.
-Like practically all progressive rock, this is music conceived of low-angle sun and long shadows.
-There are several revelations in this Genesis classic rock interview with band members Phil Collins and Mike Rutherford specifically about the initial five Genesis studio albums including 1972′ s Foxtrot, Selling England by the Pound the following year, and the dense, conceptual The Lamb Lies Down on Broadway, all at a time when the charismatic Peter Gabriel was fronting the English progressive rock quintet.
+It is the tale of the sublime Genesis album Selling England by the Pound, the bridge to the storied swan song of the Peter Gabriel era, The Lamb Lies Down on Broadway.
+Released in Autumn 1973, Selling England by the Pound was, like so much of progressive rock, music conceived of low-angle sun and long shadows.
+There are several revelations in this Genesis classic rock interview with band members Phil Collins and Mike Rutherford, specifically about the initial five Genesis studio albums including 1972′ s Foxtrot, Selling England by the Pound the following year, and the dense, conceptual The Lamb Lies Down on Broadway, all at a time when the charismatic Peter Gabriel was fronting the English progressive rock quintet.

 Rutherford confesses that the first Genesis personnel departure, that of his Charter House prep school chum guitarist Anthony “Ant” Phillips, was actually the hardest of all of the subsequent defections which would later occur in the band’s fifty year run.
 Still, Phil Collins grudgingly admits to being somewhat annoyed at having to defend, even now, the wisdom in the Genesis evolution of a band whose members have sold collectively upwards of 130 million records and still stayed together longer than practically all of their peers.

-As the lead singer, Peter Gabriel was employing performance art in Genesis concerts long before anyone had even coined the term.
-But when asked if everyone else in the band encouraged the riveting, bizarre costumes worn by Peter, Mike Rutherford admitted, “Had Peter run it by us, we probably would have said ‘No.’ Peter had the brains to actually realize, ‘Don’t tell them what I’m doing, just DO it.’
+It was mid-November 1974 when progressive rock band Genesis let livestock loose on The Great White Way with the ambitious The Lamb Lies Down on Broadway.
+The lead singer Peter Gabriel was employing performance art in Genesis concerts long before anyone had even coined the term.
+But when asked if everyone else in the band encouraged the riveting, bizarre costumes and make-up worn by Gabriel, Mike Rutherford admitted, “Had Peter run it by us, we probably would have said ‘No.’ Peter had the brains to actually realize, ‘Don’t tell them what I’m doing, just DO it.’
 And it worked that way, otherwise we would have vetoed most of his things, knowing us!”

 Phil and Mike chronicle the first distinct era of Genesis 1970-75 in part one of our look into the Genesis R-Kive three-disc anthology companion to the BBC/ Showtime documentary Genesis: Sum of the Parts.
 And be sure to listen to part two here. -Redbeard